CSFrequency/react-firebase-hooks/database/README.md

 The `transform` function is passed a single row of a data, so will be called once when used with `useObjectVal` and multiple times, when used with `useListVals`.

 The `transform` function will not receive the `key` or `ref` values referenced in the properties named in the `keyField` or `refField` options, nor it is expected to produce them.
 Either or both, if specified, will be merged afterwards.

+If the `transform` function is defined within your React component, it is recomended that you memoize the function to prevent unnecessry renders.

 #### Full Example